 Based on the PEP exception, we know therefore that there is no single Rwandan politician or even a government staff, who has money in tax heavens – yet, the aid received is exclusively handled by government officials.

 Now, Rwanda is not aid dependent.
 Aid in Rwanda represents 14%.
 It is essential but not indispensable.
 Rwandans have demonstrated that they can live without it.
 In 2013, foreign aid was cut and Rwanda’s economy still grew by 4.6 percent.
 This was relatively lower to the 7-8% trend, but it was still within the regional average, and served as a wake-up call to fast-track the aid-phase out plan.

 It is therefore a misnomer to refer to Rwanda as an ‘aid dependent’ country, or to any of the 22 developing countries as such.
 None of them is ‘aid dependent’.
 They all value aid indeed, but they can all survive without it.
 So the right term is ‘aid recipient’.

 It is not the first time that activist academics use implausible methodologies to arrive at prescriptive conclusions and produce reports with a racist undertone.
 This one aimed to portray thieving Africans that were unable to function without aid.
 That is wrong!

-Blinded by their political prejudice, the journalist and blogger missed the main point being made by the working paper: To the hypothesis that ‘After aid to a country increases, money departs for offshore havens’ verified against 22 aid recipient countries, Rwanda was the exception!
+Blinded by their political prejudice, the Rwandan critics missed the main point being made by the working paper: To the hypothesis that ‘After aid to a country increases, money departs for offshore havens’ verified against 22 aid recipient countries, Rwanda was the exception!